Neznany/fluxgym_bucket/README.md

 This is a good option if your images are largely non-square.
 Setting resolution to the size of your images will ensure they will be used without cropping.
 For example most of your images are 768 x 1024

+ Aspect-ratio-aware resizing and bucketing:

+    If no_upscale = False:
+    It looks for the closest predefined bucket (in aspect ratio) and scales the image up or down to fit.

+    If no_upscale = True:
+    It only downscales the image, to keep it within a maximum allowed area (self.max_area calculated from resultion width x resolution height), while preserving the aspect ratio.

 - **Frontend:** The WebUI forked from [AI-Toolkit](https://github.com/ostris/ai-toolkit) (Gradio UI created by https://x.com/multimodalart)